All Episodes

 Colonna was an Italian patriot and a staunch unionist, the kind of man who brought with him the law and order that criminals reviled.

-He had narrowly survived an assassination attempt a year earlier, when five armed hitmen had tried to gun him down with muskets while he travels down a rural road outside Palermo by carriage.
+He had narrowly survived an assassination attempt a year earlier, when five armed hitmen had tried to gun him down with muskets while he traveled down a rural road outside Palermo by carriage.

 That's how they used to slide on the ops.

-hey, you go out in your carriage and then they just shoot at you with muskets.
+Hey, you go on in your carriage, and then they just shoot at you with muskets.

-The attackers with their pistols, causing them to flee.
+The attack is with their pistols, causing them to flee.

-This brush with death had inspired Colonna to raise awareness about Sicily's ever-growing underground criminal lords.
+This brush with death had inspired Colonna to raise awareness about Sicily's ever-growing underground criminal laws.

 Colonna's book brought attention to many of the mafia's sinister powers.